 All references in this article refer to Swiss law, and always to the Ordinance on Capital Adequacy (OFR – 952.03), unless otherwise stated.
-This piece was first written in French, so all abbreviation are from French federal standards.
-Translation of legislation pieces are not standardized, that’s why federal number is reported.
+This piece was first written in French, so all abbreviation are from French-language federal standards.
+Acronym of legislation pieces are not standardized, that’s why the federal number is reported.

 Late 2018, the Swiss Financial Market Supervisory Authority FINMA (in the Swiss Confederation, the regulator is unique for the financial and banking sector, unlike more common Twin Tower model) had stated that it was introducing a more favourable scheme for non-systemic banks within the meaning of the Banking Act (and only banks and securities houses, under Article 1a LB).
 In 2020, after a two-year test phase, the introduction of two new, very binding standards (the Financial Services Act LSFin and the Financial Institutions Act LEFin), and the update of the FINMA circulars on 1 January 2020, the small bank regime is definitively in place.
 Particularly liquid and well-capitalised small banks are exempted from certain prudential regulations.

 This increase in regulation, far from protecting the client and effectively serving the market, seems in practice very prejudicial to the readability and quality of the law.
 The small bank regime merely loosens controls for non-systemic banks, which in the end is only a partial return on the increase in control standards, which often are unnecessary.
 FINMA is trying to present the project as a way of reducing the costs for companies.
 I believe that this is indeed the initial aim, but that in de facto terms this reduction will be minimal.